TheJacksonLaboratory/FunDataR/3_multivariate/lesson4.md

   include the polynomial term `I(x^3)` in a model because the corresponding coefficient was significant, we should also include the lower order polynomial terms `I(x^2)`, and `x`, even if the corresponding coefficients are not significant.
-One reason for this is that omitting the lower order terms enforces certain assumptions about the form of the model that we have not established simply by having a coefficient test fail.
+One reason for this is that omitting the lower order terms enforces certain assumptions about the model that we have not established simply by having a coefficient test fail.
 For instance, if the model `y ~ x + I(x^2)` was found to have a significant coefficient test for `I(x^2)`, but not `x`, then we might be tempted to drop `x` from the model.
 However, this would imply that the model curve (a parabola) minimum value MUST be at `x == 0`.
 This would be a strong constraint that is not really warranted just because the coefficient for `x` is not significant.
-This non-significant coefficient test just means we cannot assert that the minimum is not at zero, but that is not the same thing as justification to claim it must be at zero.
-It is better to let the quadratic curve minimum be estimated from the data itself.
+This non-significant coefficient test simply means we cannot assert that the minimum is not at zero, but that is not the same thing as justification to claim it must be at zero.
+That is, it is equivalent to saying we don't really know what the minimum is, but it might be where `x == 0`.
+Given the uncertainty, it is better to let the quadratic curve minimum be estimated from the data itself.
 This allows the model to follow the data more closely, while not changing the 'flexibility' and general shape associated with a quadratic model.
 Similary, we normally don't drop an intercept term (the lowest order term in the model) from a model just because the coefficient estimate is not significant, because doing so forces a linear model to pass through the origin.
 Letting the intercept remain, allows the axis intercepts to be fitted from the data without changing the intrinsic flexibility of the shape being modeled.
 On the other hand, sometimes theory suggests that `y == 0` when `x == 0`, or that a minimum of the curve is at `x == 0`.
-For instance, if we were growing trees from seed, it might not be unreasonable to assume that the size at time zero is a minimum or in fact essentially zero (considering the population relationship we are trying to model: that does not mean that an individual tree could shrink for some reason).
-In that sort of case you should feel free to remove the lower order terms from the model.
+For instance, if we were growing trees from seeds, it might not be unreasonable to assume that the size at the start of the experiment (time zero) is a minimum or in fact essentially zero (considering the population relationship we are trying to model; however an individual tree could still shrink for some reason).
+In this type of situation, you should feel free to remove the lower order terms from the model.

 When working with the p-values returned by t-tests on regression coefficients, the context should be reflected upon.
 Sometimes only a **single coefficient